G-Freart/homelab-postgresql-provider/README.md

       bridge:           homelab
 ```

-In this file, andromeda is the name of the cluster.
+In this file, sagittarius is the name of the cluster.

 Guest OS could have one of the following value :
 * Ubuntu 20.04